tagspaces/documentation/docs/extensions/url-viewer.md

 # URL Viewer

-A TagSpaces extension allowing you to open url files created from web-browsers or bookmark manangers
+A TagSpaces extension allowing you to open url files created from web-browsers or bookmark managers

 ## Features